- Nix 66.1%

 mbp (personal macOS)

-Personal MacBook Pro with syncthing and personal apps (gaming, messaging, document tools).
+Personal MacBook Pro with syncthing, Tailscale, a Studio-backed Hermes client, and personal apps (gaming, messaging, document tools).

 Location: modules/hosts/mbp.nix